yagoestevez/easy-webpack/README.md

 npm install
 ```

-Now you can start using.
+Now you can start using it.
 Just type:

 ```
 npm start
 ```

-A server will start and a new browser window will open with the result of your code updated after every changes made.
+A server will start and a new browser window will open with boilerplate code.
+Just remove the boilerplate code and type your own; you will see the result of your code updated after every changes made.

 Now, start building your next big thing!

+##### TODO

+- Add Sass and Pug to the template.
+- Optimize code for production.

+##### CONTRIBUTING

+If you feel like giving a hand to this project you can do so by implementing new stuff (nothing pro, remember it's Easy Webpack hehe...).
+You can also help by testing it and giving feedback so we all can figure out how to make it better.

+###### Anyways, thank you for reading!

+---

 [Yago Estévez](https://twitter.com/yagoestevez)